-Venezuela has a crime index of 84.36, the highest of any country in the world.
+Venezuela has a crime index of 83.76, the highest of any country in the world.
 The U.S. Department of State has issued a Level 4 travel advisory for Venezuela, indicating that it is unsafe to travel to the country, and travelers should not travel there.
-Venezuela's high crime rates have been attributed to corruption among Venezuelan authorities, a flawed judiciary system, and poor gun control.
-Because of the country's recent economic hardship, homicides, armed assaults, and kidnappings are decreasing.
+Venezuela's high crime rates have been attributed to reasons including corrupt authorities, a flawed judiciary system, and poor gun control.

 2. Papua New Guinea

-Papua New Guinea has a crime index of 80.04.
+Papua New Guinea has a crime index of 80.79.
 In Papua New Guinea, crime, especially violent crime, is primarily fueled by rapid social, economic, and political changes.
-Raskol gangs engage in small and large-scale criminal activity and consist mainly of members with a limited or informal education and employment opportunities.
+Raskol gangs engage in small and large-scale criminal activity and consist mainly of members with little education and few employment opportunities.
 Organized crime in the form of corruption is also common in major cities and largely contributes to the high crime rate.
 Additionally, the geography of Papua New Guinea makes it appealing for drug and human trafficking.

 3. South Africa

 South Africa has the third-highest crime rate in the world.
 South Africa has a notably high rate of assaults, rape, homicides, and other violent crimes.
-This has been attributed to several factors, such as high levels of poverty, inequality, unemployment, and social exclusion, and the normalization of violence, among other things.
-South Africa has the highest rape rate in the world of 132.4 incidents per 100,000 people, causing South Africa to be called the "rape capital of the world."
+This has been attributed to several factors, including high levels of poverty, inequality, unemployment, and social exclusion, and the normalization of violence.
+South Africa has one of the highest rape rates in the world.
 More than 1 in 4 men surveyed by the South African Medical Research Council admitted to committing rape.

-With a crime index of 76.65, Honduras ranks fifth for crime.
-Honduras's peak of violent crime was in 2012, where the country experienced about 20 homicides per day.
-Perpetrators of these homicides were typically gang members such as Barrio 18 or Mara Salvatrucha and were carried out using firearms.
+With a crime index of 74.54, Honduras ranks fifth in the world in terms of crime rate.
+Honduras's peak of violent crime was in 2012, where the country experienced about 20 homicides per day, typically carried out by gun-toting gangs such as Barrio 18 or Mara Salvatrucha.
 Honduras is also considered to be a major drug route to the United States.
 Weak domestic law enforcement has made the country an easy point of entry for the illegal drug trade.
-The U.S. Department of State has issued a Level 3 travel advisory for Honduras, indicating that travelers should reconsider entering the country.
+The U.S. Department of State has issued a Level 3 travel advisory for Honduras, indicating that travelers should reconsider visiting the country.